My Big Break: Production

 In 2001, Zierra began to edit the 200+ hours of footage into a film titled Carving Out Our Name, a name taken from a line in the Counting Crows song Round Here.
 At the time, there were no non-linear editing systems that could allow independent filmmakers a way to edit their projects on a modest budget.
 Editing costs were exorbitant, so from week to week Zierra had to find a variety of ways to raise money to continue with post-production.
 He bartered, negotiated percentages of ownership in the future finished film, and borrowed on credit cards.
 After dealing with repeated obstacles he finally completed Carving Out Our Name with backing from his friends Alex Ebert and Tim Anderson of the band Ima Robot.
 Ebert and Anderson became the executive producers and wrote most of the score for the film.

-Carving emphasized the friendship among the roommates and their personal relationships with the women in their lives.
-The documentary was completed at a relatively high point in the actors' careers so it didn't show a full range of highs and lows in their lives.
-Carving was accepted into the 2001 Toronto International Film Festival and premiered on the evening of September 10, 2001.
+Carving Out Our Name emphasized the friendship among the roommates and their personal relationships with the women in their lives.
+The documentary was completed at a relatively high point in the actors' careers so it did not show a full range of highs and lows in their lives.
+Carving Out Our Name was accepted into the 2001 Toronto International Film Festival and premiered on the evening of September 10.
 It was extremely well received by the audience of 1000 people and generated a great deal of interest from the media and potential distributors.

-At the film premiere afterparty, Zierra's agent, Cassian Elwes from William Morris Independent, wanted to discuss the deals that were being offered by distributors, but Zierra felt he should honor the friendship that Carving had captured over the years and just let everybody "enjoy themselves"; he decided to wait until the morning to discuss business with Elwes.
-The attacks on America the next day, September 11, 2001, brought everything to a halt and emotionally devastated all of the festival attendees.
-The Toronto International Film Festival was cancelled.
+At the film premiere afterparty, Zierra's agent, Cassian Elwes from William Morris Independent, wanted to discuss the deals that were being offered by distributors, but Zierra felt he should honor the friendship that Carving Out Our Name had captured over the years and just let everybody "enjoy themselves"; he decided to wait until the morning to discuss business with Elwes.
+However, the September 11 attacks occurred the next morning, and the Toronto International Film Festival was cancelled.

 Carving Out Our Name was never released due to a combination of factors, including changes in the market after the 9/11 and concerns by insiders in Hollywood that the film might have a negative impact on the actors' careers.
-In the early 2000s, filmmakers in Zierra's position were completely dependent on the tightly controlled Hollywood distribution system.
-There were no alternatives for independent filmmakers to distribute or market their own films because online outlets didn't exist.
-An independent film without Hollywood backing had no chance of being seen by the audience.
+In the early 2000s, filmmakers in Zierra's position were completely dependent on the tightly controlled Hollywood distribution system; as online outlets did not yet exist, there were no serious alternatives for independent filmmakers to distribute or market their own films.